douglasrizzo/catsim/docs/introduction.rst

 >>> response_vector = [1,1,1,0,1,1,0,1,0,0,1,0,0,0,1,0]

-Estimation techniques are generally separated between maximum-likelihood estimation procedures (whose job is to return the :math:`\hat\theta` value that maximizes the *log-likelihood* function, presented in :py:func:`catsim.irt.logLik`); and Bayesian estimation procedures, which tend to use a priori information of the distributions of examinee's proficiencies to estimate new values for them.
+Estimation techniques are generally separated between maximum-likelihood estimation procedures (whose job is to return the :math:`\hat\theta` value that maximizes the *log-likelihood* function, presented in :py:func:`catsim.irt.log_likelihood`); and Bayesian estimation procedures, which tend to use a priori information of the distributions of examinee's proficiencies to estimate new values for them.

 In :py:mod:`catsim`, proficiency estimation procedures can be found in the :py:mod:`catsim.estimation` module.